sergey-chechaev/elixir_ipgeobase/README.md

 ## Installation

-If [available in Hex](https://hex.pm/packages/ipgeobase/0.0.1), the package can be installed as:
+It [available in Hex](https://hex.pm/packages/ipgeobase/0.0.1), the package can be installed as:

   1. Add ipgeobase to your list of dependencies in `mix.exs`: